SQLSlammer/Panda3DStuff/README.md

 # How to run the script

-1. Open Command Pompt and cd to the directory with the .py script.
+1. Open Command Prompt and cd to the directory with the .py script.

 2. type `ppython.exe room.py` (if you changed the name of the .py file, replace room.py with the new name of the script)